I surveyed some admissions experts and here’s their advice.

 Andy’s advice: “Parents should encourage their student to consider their own choices and think for themselves.
 They should support their student’s choice and help that student to celebrate one of the most important adult-decisions they may have made in their young life up to that point.”

-May 1, National Decision Day, is not that far away.
-Expect your senior to change his mind once or twice between now and then.
+May 1 is National Decision Day.
+Expect your senior to change their mind once, twice or more as that date gets closer.
 But follow the suggestions from Christine and Andy above, and your student will likely make the right choice.

 Share your advice on deciding among college acceptances in the comments section below.